mifi/lossless-cut/README.md

 - Lossless cutting of common video and audio formats
 - Lossless re-merge of selected segments (for cutting out commercials etc.)
 - Lossless merge of arbitrary files (with identical codecs)
-- Lossless extracting of all data streams from a file (video, audio, subtitle, ++)
+- Lossless extracting of all data streams from a file (explode video, audio, subtitle and other streams of a file into separate files)
 - Take full-resolution snapshots from videos in JPEG/PNG format
 - Manual input range of cutpoints
-- Can include more than 2 streams or remove audio track (optional)
+- Can include primary streams (audio/video), or all streams
+- Can remove audio track
 - Apply a timecode offset
+- Remux into different output format
 - Change rotation/orientation metadata in videos.
 Great for rotating phone videos that come out the wrong way without actually re-encoding the video.

 ## Installing / running